 A quarantine center in Vietnam

 Upon arrival, if a traveler is tested positive for COVID-19, Vietnam has the right to isolate them along with all who were in close contact for a 14 to 21-day quarantine period.
 Typically, if the traveler is from an inbound flight, the whole flight will go into quarantine.
 Local health authorities will be regularly visiting hotels or sites of quarantine for check-ups until the quarantine period has passed.
+For visitors that are fully vaccinated and are tested negative, they are only subject to a 1 day self-quarantine.

 If an individual who is in quarantine is tested negative before their quarantine time window is up, they will still need to complete the rest of their quarantine period.
 If an individual continues to show positive signs of COVID-19, then their mandatory quarantine will be extended depending on their symptoms.